tkm404/Eau_Claire_Salon.Solution/README.md

 Follow the instructions in the LearnHowToProgram.com lesson ["Creating a Test Database: Exporting and Importing Databases with MySQL Workbench"](https://www.learnhowtoprogram.com/lessons/creating-a-test-database-exporting-and-importing-databases-with-mysql-workbench). use the example of `todolist_with_ef_core_dump.sql` to create a new database in MySQL Workbench with the name of your project `project_name`.

 ### Set Up and Run Project
-**a.
-Click "Use This Template" button on the main page.
-[Read more here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) delete this before pushing your real project.**
 1. Clone this repo.
 2. Open the terminal and navigate to this project's production directory called "CsharpTemplate". //Rename this with your project name and delete all this text between the forward-slashes.
 Also look carefully throughout and replace all placeholder [things in bracks] with your project's name and model names.//
 3. Within the production directory "CsharpTemplate", create a new file called `appsettings.json`.